 Almost everyone has at least a slight misalignment of the “midline” or center of our front teeth and our nose.
 For most people, it is so slight that it is barely noticeable.
 However, some people have a midline that does not appear to be halfway between the centers of the pupils of the eyes, affecting facial symmetry and overall appearance.

-Another common problem with the upper front two teeth is called “diastema” or gap between teeth, as seen below on Madonna.
-This generally happens when there is an unequal relationship between the size of the teeth, which are too small, and the size of the jaw which is too big, resulting with a space between teeth.
+Another common problem with the upper front two teeth is called “diastema” or gap between teeth, as seen on Madonna.
+This generally happens when there is an unequal relationship between the size of the teeth, which is too small, and the size of the jaw which is too big, resulting in a space between teeth.
 It can be very unattractive.
 If it is combined with a misaligned midline, it can be especially distracting to your appearance.

 As one of Hollywood’s “beautiful people”, Cruise is constantly in the spotlight, and he made no effort to hide his braces during treatment.
 He was an inspiration to countless people considering orthodontic treatment who worry about how it would affect their jobs, social life, and appearance in the short term.

 Concerned about your appearance when wearing #braces to improve your smile?
-Contact Alizadeh and Schreiner #Orthodontics for a complimentary consultation to find out how we can help you determine the best orthodontic treatment options available to correct your problem.
+Contact Alizadeh & Schreiner Orthodontics for a complimentary consultation to find out how we can help you determine the best orthodontic treatment options available to correct your problem.
 How would you feel about wearing braces?
-Leave your comments below.
-Would love to hear from you!